markodayan/research.2077.xyz/src/content/blog/verkle-trees-for-the-rest-of-us-part-1.md

 layout: '../../layouts/BlogPost.astro'
 ---
 ![image](../../assets/VerkleTreesForTheRestOfUs-PartI.webp)

 So, you must have heard folks in the Ethereum community talk about "The Verge" upgrade—which comes after The Merge and The Surge in Vitalik's roadmap—and you know it has to do with something called "Verkle trees".
-But you're still in doubt and want answers to the following questions:;
+But you're still in doubt and want answers to the following questions:

 **1. What are Verkle trees?**